project-error/pe-basicloading/README.md

 * Markdown support for tip section content.
 Also allows for navigation using the **Left** and **Right** arrow keys
 * Customizable animated backgrounds that smoothly transition
 * CSS/JS cursor implementation, allowing for its use while loading
+* Special markdown link parsing allowing for users to click on markdown links that will open in the user's default browser

 ## Quick Start
 1. Download the latest release from [here](https://github.com/project-error/pe-basicloading/releases/)